dlcgold/muPBWT/README.md

 ```shell
 bcftools query -l <input vcf/bcf> > samples.txt
 ```
 store in `samples.txt` all the samples name, in order.
-So, for example, row indices 0 and 1 corresponds to the two haplotypes of the first sample, row indices 2 and 3 to the secondo one etc...
+So, for example, row indices 0 and 1 corresponds to the two haplotypes of the first sample, row indices 2 and 3 to the second one etc...

 ## Results
 Results on high-coverage whole genome sequencing data from UK Biobank (chromosome 20):